aschiffer186/Maxwell/README.md

 auto q3 = 1.0_mi / 3.0_hr // Result is in m/s
 ```

+# Integration with C++ Standard Library.
+The `BasicQuantity` type behaves well with types in the standard library.
+## Container Support
+`BasicQuantity` specializes `std::hash` whenever its magnitude type specializes `std::hash`, allowing it to be used in unordered containers (e.g. `std::unordered_map` and `std::unordered_set`).
+It provides an `operator <` when its magnitude type provides `operator <` allowing it to be used with ordered containers (e.g. `std::map` and `std::set`)

+## Formatting Support
+`BasicQuantity` specializes `std::formatter`, allowing it to be used in `std::format` and `std::print` (C++ 23 and later).
+It also provides an overloaded `operator <<` for easy printing to output streams.

+## Integration with C++ Math Library
+Maxwell provides type-safe wrappers around most functions in the `<cmath>` header, elimining the need
+to step outside of the type safety provided by Maxwell.
+These functions also follow the `constexpr` supported provided in C++23 and C++26.

+## Integration with Chrono Library
+`BasicQuantity` can be constructed from and converted to an instance of `std::chrono::duration` when the `BasicQuantity` has units of time.
+This construction and conversion is implict when no information is loss.

+Class template argument deduction is available when constructing from a `std::chrono::duration` when the period of the duration matches a unit in Maxwell.

 # `BasicQuantity` Type
 Class template `BasicQuantity` is the fundamental type in Maxwell; it represents a quantity that has a magnitude and units.
 The type of the magnitude can be any C++ type that isn't `cv`-qualified.
 For convenience, the type aliases `Quantity` and `IQuantity` are provided
 * `Quantity` is an alias of `BasicQuantity` whose magnitude type is `double`